eProsima/Integration-Service-docs/docs/xml-config-file.rst

 communicate with it and follow the ISPublisher interface.
 By default, the transformation function is applied after :class:`on_received_data` method calls to the instance of ISBridge.
 If you want to change this behaviour you will need to override the complete data flow.

-*Bridge_configuration* node can contain configuration information that *Bridge Library* must understand.
-ISManager will parse the *property* nodes of each element and will call the respective :class:`create_` function of the library with a vector of pairs with the data contained.
-If no *bridge_configuration* is provided, then your createBridge will be called with :class:`nullptr` or an empty vector as parameter config.

-*Transformation* library could be reused by your bridge library, with the same or another transformation function inside the same transformation library (an example of reusing the transformation library can be found on `FIROS2 <https://github.com/eProsima/FIROS2/tree/master/examples/TIS_NGSIv2>`__.
-Of course, you can add built in transformation functions inside your *bridge library*.

 .. image:: IS-RTPS-to-Other.png
     :align: center